Find Affordable College Courses

 Doctor’s Degrees in Public Administration & Social Service

-A doctor's degree in public administration and social service is offered at 158 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 44% were from an underrepresented racial-ethnic group.
-Also, 10.6% of public administration and social service graduates were international students.
+There are 158 schools in the United States where you can get your doctor's degree in public administration & social service.
+In recent years, the majority of the students getting degrees in this area were female, and 43% were from an underrepresented racial-ethnic group.
+Also, 10.4% of public administration & social service graduates were international students.

 Education Levels of Public Administration & Social Service Majors

-During the 2020-2021 academic year, 1,440 students earned their doctor's degree in public administration and social service.
+During the most recent year for which data is available, 1,692 people earned their doctor's degree in public administration & social service.
 This makes it the 15th most popular doctor's degree program in the country.

-The following table shows the number of diplomas awarded in public administration and social service at each degree level.
+The following table shows the number of diplomas awarded in public administration & social service at each degree level.

 Education Level Number of Grads